subugoe/hoaddata/README.md

 ### Creative commons licensing

-`?cc_jn_ind`: Prevalence of Creative Commons licenses by variant, year and journal obtained from Crossref.
+`?cc_jn_ind`: Aggregated data about the prevalence of Creative Commons license variants by year and hybrid journal as obtained from Crossref.

 ``` r
 cc_jn_ind